 |

-This
+This is

-away from the sparkling water and the enchanting mountains.
+from the sparkling water and the enchanting mountains.
 Binoculars

 are a real treat to have here - besides the closeup of wildlife,